Goyo Benito: Club career

-Benito was born in El Puente del Arzobispo, Province of Toledo, Castile-La Mancha.
+Benito was born in El Puente del Arzobispo, Province of Toledo, Castilla–La Mancha.
 After practicing track and field in his early teens, inclusively being national javelin throw champion at school level, he signed for La Liga powerhouse Real Madrid in the summer of 1963, aged nearly 17.
 After two years on loan to neighbouring Rayo Vallecano in the Segunda División (his second being cut short as he was called for military service in Sidi Ifni), he returned to his main club, remaining there the following 14 seasons and winning six leagues and five Copa del Rey.

 In 1982, after a total of just 16 league appearances in his last two seasons, Benito retired from football at the age of 35 and with Real Madrid competitive totals of 420 games and three goals.
 For his services to the club, he was only one of two players to have the Laureada being bestowed upon him by president Santiago Bernabéu – the other being Pirri.